 The resources and information from this page, we hope these articles will help you make the best screen related decisions.

-Check out our latest Projector Screen Reviews (or scroll down to the bottom of the page)
+Check out our latest Projector Screen Reviews below.

 Choosing the Right Projector Screen

 Ambient light, room size, and projector specifications, determine the type of projector screen that will work best for your needs.
 You can choose from a front projection screen – wall mounted or portable – to a fancy rear projection screen that manual or electric versions.
 If you are in a classroom, mounting the projector screen over the front whiteboard, would work best.
 A home theater system would also require mounting, however business projector systems are used for presentations, etc., that require more portability.

 These are common setups because they are the most inexpensive alternative.
 Manual projector screens pull down like a window shade when needed and flip back up between uses.
 Manufacturers have created tensioned models to enhance picture quality and solve the issue of bends and folds in non-tensioned screens.
 There is a manual screen case, Controlled Screen Return, that stops the projector screen from rolling back too quickly.

 Article on Projector Screen Terminology: